MaaSTaaR/539kernel-book/Chapter 5: Memory Management.md

 Getting back to the details of `paging.h`, both `load_page_directory` and `enable_paging` are external functions that will be defined in assembly and will be used in `paging.c`.
 The first function loads the address of the kernel's page directory in the register `CR3`, this address can be found in the global variable `page_directory` but of course, its value will be available after allocating the needed space by `kalloc`.
 The second function is the one that modifies the register `CR0` to enable paging in x86, this should be called after finishing the initialization of kernel's page directory and loading it.

 #### Initializing Kernel's Page Directory and Tables
 From our previous encounter with the structure of page directory/table entry, we know that the size of this entry is `4` bytes and has a specific arrangement of the bits to indicate the properties of the entry being pointed to.
 The function `create_page_entry` helps in constructing a value that can be stored in a page directory/table entry based on the properties that should be enabled and disabled, this value will be returned to the caller.
 As you can see from `paging.h`, it returns an integer and that makes sense, as we know, the size of integer in `32-bit` architecture C is `4` bytes, exactly same as the size of an entry.
-The following is the code of `create_page_entry` that should be defined in `paging.c`.
+The following is the code of `create_page_entry` that should be defined in `paging.c`, don't forget to include `paging.h` inside it.

 ```{.c}
 int create_page_entry( int base_address, char present, char writable, char privilege_level, char cache_enabled, char write_through_cache, char accessed, char page_size, char dirty )